hedii/Codeigniter-Forum/README.md

 # Codeigniter-Forum
-A complete forum system based on Codeigniter 3.x
+A complete forum application based on Codeigniter 3.x

 DON'T USE IT AS IT IS IN A PRODUCTION SERVER, THIS FORUM APP IS STILL IN DEVELOPMENT.